aneldev/dyna-object-assign/README.md

 # About

-Assign objects like `Object.assign` but it doesn't override undefined values.
-It doesn't mutate the object it returns a new one.
+Assign objects like `Object.assign` but
+- it doesn't override with undefined values
+- it doesn't mutate the object it returns a new one.

-Wriiten in TypeScript, used everywhere.
+Written in TypeScript.

 # With `Object.assign` we have